Barnes & Noble, along with other retailers, offered a book titled "If You Give a Pig the White House" in October 2019.

-In October 2019, Barnes & Noble sold or marketed a satire of Donald Trump's presidency as a children's book, or placed it in the children's section of stores.
+Barnes & Noble did not market or sell the book as a children's book, nor did they shelve it in the children's section

 In October 2019, we received multiple inquiries from readers about social media posts asserting that that the Barnes & Noble chain of bookstores, along with other retailers, were not only selling a no-holds-barred parody of Donald Trump’s presidency, but marketing it to children in particular.